CodeOverAnalyzer/findFileOnDiskMiniProject/README.md

 Qt widget C++ framework is used .
-QtConcurrent is utilized to implement multithreading to speed up the search on all drives. all the UI is coded ui designer is not used. to run this project just clone the repository . open the .pro file on Qt Creator version 12 and upper.
+QtConcurrent is utilized to implement multithreading to speed up the search on all drives. all the UI is coded ui designer is not used.

+to run this project just clone the repository . open the .pro file on Qt Creator version 12 and upper. and Qt 6.6 and upped is needed.

+do not hesitate to ask me any question.